Becoming a Member

 3. Attend our Ground Search & Rescue (GSAR) training

 Training for GSAR consists of 80 hours of instruction, split between classroom work and practical exercises.
 Campbell River SAR generally runs this course over two months in the winter/spring.
 This course covers a variety of skills related to search and rescue including search techniques, wilderness survival, navigation, communications, helicopter safety and the basics of incident command systems.
 Participants should be prepared for field work in rain or shine!

-Next Recruitment Drive
+Current Recruitment Drive

+Did you miss the open house / information session?
+We’d still encourage you to apply if you are interested.
 If you are especially eager, please contact us and we may be able to arrange a visit or tour.